globallogicuki/terraform-aws-tech-test/README.md

 This has been tested using Terraform v0.12.x we advise you use this version as we will test your code with the same.

-Please respond with a zip including your git files so the history of commits is included.
+Upload your solution to a forked Git repository.
 Document your solution and notes on how to run it in a `NOTES.md` markdown file and include it in the root directory with this `README.md`.

 Here we have some Terraform which builds a simple VPC.
 For now, we have just one instance running the web server Nginx in its default configuration, serving up the default welcome page.